THE MAN BEHIND THE LENS

 To me, photography is capturing a scene in a way to truly expresses it’s beauty in one singular event.
 Through days of research and planning, hours of patiently waiting for perfect lighting, hiking miles through the Rockies or Chihuahuan Desert, or capturing the nowadays rare Milky Way, I try to present my work in a way that is natural and creative.
 All of my images are RAW files, post-processed in Lightroom 5.
 My editing is minimal, I don’t use composites, layering, or photoshop to enhance or create these images.

 The outdoors is a powerful force.
-Not by carving canyons, or creating mountains, but by inspiring man to re-evaluating everything in life.
+Not by carving canyons, or creating mountains, but by inspiring man to re-evaluate everything in life.
 It took me nearly my entire life and two years of college to realize this.
 I had no idea what I wanted to do as far as an occupation, but I always knew I wanted to find a job working outside or something involving travel.
 On December 2014, the week before Christmas my father took me to Big Bend National Park with a camera in my hands for the very first time.
 It’s a special thing knowing the exact time and place where you know your life changed.
 I owe all of that to my father.
 And owe everything to the outdoors.